 Find out what your child will be learning this year in Year 4

 In Year 4 children will enjoy reading a wide variety of texts and will learn to write in a wide range of genres.
-We aim to instil in our pupils a love for reading and writing, confidence, stamina and creative, independent thinking.
+We aim to instil in our pupils a love for reading and writing, so they have confidence, stamina and creative, independent thinking.

-We aim to continue the school-wide “Destination Reader” programme, in which daily lessons are taught to explicitly study each of the necessary skills for reading and comprehension of texts.
-Pupils also learn about each of the learning behaviours required for reading and will discuss texts with their partners and small groups.
-Children will also continue to answer “Big Picture” questions as a written comprehension skill that they need to master in preparation for Years 5 & 6.
+Reading skills are taught explicitly in daily lessons so the children have the necessary skills for reading and comprehending texts.
+Pupils also learn about each of the learning behaviours required for reading and will discuss texts with their partners, small groups and as a whole class.

 Key skills: prediction, questioning, clarifying, summarising, inferring, evaluating and making connections.